Naveed101633/Prompt-Engineering/Mastering Language of AI/Readme.md

 ✔️ Precise Version
 Explain prompt engineering in 2–3 sentences to a high school student.

-General Framework
-[Task]
-Use [exact length] to explain [topic] to [specific audience] in [style].

-Example
-Explain artificial intelligence in exactly 3 bullet points to a 12-year-old.

 ## 5️⃣ Focus on “What To Do,” Not “What Not To Do”